Khoipm08/speech-recognition-on-ctrl/README.md

 ## Features

-- Record audio by holding Left or Right Ctrl.
+- Record audio by holding or Right Ctrl.
 - Transcribe speech using NVIDIA NeMo Parakeet ASR models (parakeet-tdt-0.6b-v2).
-- Automatically type the recognized text as keyboard input.
+- Automatically type the recognized text wherever your cursor is.

 ## Requirements